bug2200/Mastering-the-Data-Science-Foundations/Mastering the Data Science Foundations/README.md

 The goal of the project is to explore, clean, model, and interpret student engagement data from Tomorrow University to predict which students will become highly engaged by mid-semester.
 ## 📂 Project Structure

-The repository is organized so the full workflow is easy to understand and reproduce:

 ```
 Mastering the Data Science Foundations/
 │